 Figure 2: Measure

 If the measure has been created from a Master Item (Figure 3), you can choose to enable Master measure formatting, which means formatting for the measure will be taken from the master item definition (you can find master items in the Custom Objects menu in the left hand panel).

 Figure 3: Master Measure Formatting

-You can also specify a Bar Color, set the Bar Opacity, show or hide Data Values (you can choose to Show totals on stacks in a stacked chart, Show all values, or Show only totals), and enable Custom Tooltip to use your own HTML code for tooltip.
+You can also specify a Bar Color, set the Bar Opacity, show or hide Data Values (you can choose to Show totals on stacks in a stacked chart, Include only bars (only show totals for measures represented as bars when Show totals on Stacks is selected), Show all values, or Show only totals), and enable Custom Tooltip to use your own HTML code for tooltip.